This Specimen has been sold.

 This is an amethyst crystal with multiple layers containing hematite inclusions, collected from the Purple Mountain Mine near Thunder Bay, Ontario.
 There are small green aggregations of malachite scattered across the top of this crystal.

-In the 1950's amethyst deposits were discovered about 30 miles NE of Thunder Bay Ontario while building a road.
-Since the 1960's it has been mined in the area.
-The amethyst from Thunder Bay can range from light, delicate purples to almost black in color.
-One very distinctive characteristics of many Thunder Bay amethyst crystals is the the inclusion of red hematite (microscopic disks/spherules within the amethyst).
-These inclusions can cause crystals to have red highlights, zones or even appear completely red in color.
+In the 1950s, amethyst deposits were discovered about 30 miles northeast of Thunder Bay, Ontario while building a road.
+It has been mined in the area since the 1960s.
+This material can range from light, delicate purple to almost black in color.
+One very distinctive characteristic of many Thunder Bay amethyst crystals is the inclusion of red hematite as microscopic disks or spherules within the crystals.
+These inclusions can cause crystals to have red highlights, zones, or even appear completely red in color.

-Amethyst is a purple variety of quartz (SiO2) and owes its violet color to natural irradiation, iron impurities, and the presence of trace elements, which result in complex crystal lattice substitutions.
-It’s considered a semi-precious gemstone, and just two centuries ago was considered to have a value on par with diamonds, sapphires and rubies.
-The largest and best known amethyst deposits occur in southern Brazil and Uruguay but many localities around the world produce an amazing variety of amethyst crystals and formations.
+Amethyst is a purple variety of quartz (SiO2) that owes its violet color to natural irradiation, iron impurities, and the presence of trace elements, resulting in complex crystal lattice substitutions.
+It is considered a semi-precious gemstone, and just two centuries ago was considered to have a value on par with diamonds, sapphires, and rubies.
+The largest and best known amethyst deposits occur in volcanic formations in southern Brazil and Uruguay, but many localities around the world produce an amazing variety of amethyst crystals and formations.

 SPECIES